arunvignesh28/arunvignesh.github.io/_pages/about.md

 I am currently a second year Computer Science Ph.D. student in Arizona State University, USA.
 I am working in Knowledge Discovery and Data Mining (KDD) lab under the supervision of Dr. Yanjie Fu, specializing in Causal AI and Explainable AI.

-Before starting my Ph.D. program, I was working as a Software Development Engineer for 3 years in Alexa AI at Amazon and Financial Projections in Fidelity Investments giving me a solid industrial foundation for my research interests.
+Before starting my Ph.D. program, I was working as a Software Development Engineer for 3 years in Alexa AI at Amazon and in Financial Projections at Fidelity Investments that laid a solid industrial exposure for my research interests.

 I am also an avid photographer and a passionate programming teacher training young people excited about creative problem solving.